|

 415C

-- Many
+- Several

-others-- go to www.sportpilot.org for a complete listing.
+others-- go to www.sportpilot.org for

 - Special

-airworthiness certificates- printed on pink paper
+airworthiness certificates- formerly printed on pink paper; now printed on white

 - Primary-

-the unsuccessful 1990s attempt to create a lower-cost FAA certification
+the unsuccessful 1990s attempt to create a lower-cost FAA certification process

-designs were certified and very few were ever produced.
+and very few were ever produced.

 - Light-Sport-

-a new type specifically for the S-LSAs defined above.
+created specifically for the S-LSAs defined above.

 - Limited-

 generally includes certain models of former WWII military aircraft.
+This certification

-This certification type was introduced after WWII as a means
+type was introduced after WWII as a means of allowing surplus military aircraft

-of allowing surplus military aircraft to be flown by civilians.
+to be flown by civilians.

 - Restricted-

-includes aircraft modified for or specially built for special
+includes aircraft modified for or specially built for special purposes such as

 - Experimental